Matthew Pavlich: Early career (2000–2001)

 With the 2000 AFL season starting earlier than normal due to the 2000 Summer Olympics later that year in Sydney, Pavlich only played one game for South Fremantle in the Westar Rules before making his AFL debut in Round 5 against Melbourne.
 Pavlich achieved the rare feat of kicking 2 goals with his first 2 kicks in the AFL.
 He went on to play the remaining 18 games for the season, earning himself a Rising star nomination in Round 17 while contributing consistently and finished ninth in the club's best and fairest award.

-The 2001 Season saw Pavlich spend more time in the Forward line.
-He managed to underline his potential with some eye catching performances including two 4-goal hauls against the Brisbane Lions which earned him 2 Brownlow votes, the first of his career.
+The 2001 Season saw Pavlich spend more time in the forward line.
+He managed to underline his potential with some ball grabbing performances including two 4-goal hauls against the Brisbane Lions which earned him 2 Brownlow votes, the first of his career.
 Pavlich went on to play 21 games for the season, finishing with a respectable 28 goals.
 In an otherwise disappointing season for Fremantle, Pavlich was the shining light as he started to realise his true potential.

 Rising career (2002–2004)

 2002 was the season that would set up Matthew Pavlich for the rest of his career.
 In a widely unexpected move, new Fremantle coach Chris Connolly moved Pavlich into a defensive role.
 Playing against some of the power forwards of the competition, Pavlich underlined his versatility and talent as a footballer, as he displayed a smooth transition into the role.
 He showed the uncanny ability of shutting down opponents, while gathering plenty of possession and setting up play further up the ground.
 This saw him earn his first All-Australian selection at fullback at the age of 20.

 In the 2003 season he was again called upon to play a different role, Pavlich was this time thrust into a midfield role, while also pushing up to half forward.
 This allowed him to gather multiple possessions forward of centre and develop into a strong goal-kicking midfielder.
 Playing all 23 games for the season, including the club's first final, Pavlich finished off averaging 18.7 possessions per game, and executed his damaging midfield role perfectly with 37 goals.
-He was rewarded with a second selection in the All-Australian team for the 2003 season, this time named on the Half Forward Flank.
+He was rewarded with a second selection in the All-Australian team for the 2003 season, this time named on the half forward flank.